 In 2000, she started her own laboratory as a lecturer in the School of Biomedical Sciences at the University of Nottingham, transferring to the School of Pharmacy in 2005.
 In 2013, she was promoted to associate professor.
 Most of her current work is on the role of mRNA polyadenylation in gene expression and the therapeutic potential of the polyadenylation inhibitor cordycepin, which is isolated from the caterpillar fungus Cordyceps militaris.

 Her laboratory uses mathematical modelling, standard molecular biology techniques, as well as a number of novel techniques developed in our laboratory, such as methods for measuring poly(A) tail size, mathematical modeling of mRNA decay and thiouridine labelling.
 In collaboration with others, she is studying the role of mRNA polyadenylation and the effect of cordycepin on the growth of breast cancer cells and on osteoarthritis pain.
-Her research is funded by grants fromthe BBSRC and Arthritis Research UK, as well as a donation from Geo-rope.
+In collaboration with others, her laboratory also works on the role of cordycepin and other secondary metabolites in the infection of insects by fungi and the metabolism of cordycepin and other nucleosides in whole animals and cells.
+A recent project is on the role of mRNA localisation and polyadenylation in the sensitisation of pain nerve cells.
+Her research has been funded by grants fromthe BBSRC and Arthritis Research UK, as well as a donation from Geo-rope.

 B31ESP Introductory Molecular Biology, Genetics and Metabolism (8 lectures).
 B31GIL Gut Microbiology (4 lectures) B31GIL Case studies Personal Tutor of 16 Pharmacy students